Opening a Restaurant in Washtenaw County

 If you are planning on purchasing or opening a food service establishment in Washtenaw County, there are several steps you must take.
 This process can seem daunting, but the following information gives you an approximate idea of what you can expect.

 First of all, any facility that serves food to the public is required to be licensed.
 This includes restaurants, coffee shops, bars, catering facilities, churches, schools, etc.

 Before you decide to purchase a food service establishment, you may want to take a course in safe food handling.
-Washtenaw County offers ServSafe training several times a year.
-This course will teach you basic requirements of safe food handling, which many people new to the industry find very helpful.
+The Michigan Food Law requires all food service establishments to have at least one manager certified in food safety.
+These courses will teach you basic requirements of safe food handling, which many people new to the industry find very helpful.

 Facility is Open & Operating